Form Select

 ]

 If value is missing, then text will be used as both the value and text fields.
-If you use the html property, you must supply a value property.

 To define option groups, just add an object with a label prop as the groups name and a options property with the array of options of the group.